idraper/terminal_svr/README.md

-# terminal_svr
+# Termainal Server API Library
-This is a repository containing a script to interact with the terminal api.
+This is a repository containing a script to act as a starting point to interact with the terminal api.